fleetdm/fleet/docs/Using-Fleet/REST-API.md

 ### Forgot password

 Sends a password reset email to the specified email.
-Requires that SMTP is configured for your Fleet server.
+Requires that SMTP or SES is configured for your Fleet server.

 `POST /api/v1/fleet/forgot_password`